 Fish skins are another delicious no-carb snack.

 Check out what Goodfish is up to for all sorts of delicious options.

 Almost No-Carb Foods

+While we just gave you foods that are carb-free, now we will go into a low carb foods list.
 Because fruits, vegetables, nuts, and seeds are the only source of natural carbohydrates, they always contain them — even in amounts that could be considered "low-carb".

 So while we can't say any fruit or vegetable is zero-carb, many people do include certain vegetables and fruits into their own version of a "zero-carb diet" to maintain a healthy diet.

 Dairy and eggs are similar.
 No natural dairy or egg product is without some amount of carbs, but many people include a bit of dairy and eggs in their zero-carb diets.